wuxin4692/chutes-miner-china/README.md

 Redis is primarily used for it's pubsub functionality within the miner.
 Events (new chute added to validator, GPU added to the system, chute removed, etc.) trigger pubsub messages within redis, which trigger the various event handlers in code.

-#### 🛡️ Porter

-This component is an anti-(D)DoS mechanism - when you register as miner on chutes, this will serve as the public axon IP/port, and it's only purpose is to tell the validators where the *real* axon is.
-Anyone attempting to DoS the axons will only take down the porters, and no harm will be done.

 #### ✅ GraVal bootstrap

 Chutes uses a custom c/CUDA library for validating graphics cards: https://github.com/rayonlabs/graval